-The Emerging Media BFA allows students to integrate the multiple domains of art, storytelling, and technology.
-It is designed to: Provide a solid foundation in techniques and theory in one focused area of competence.
-Provide a broad understanding of related disciplines including arts, humanities, and technology.
-Provide extended experience in working in multidisciplinary teams on realistic problems.
+The Emerging Media BFA allows students to integrate multiple domains of art, design, storytelling, and technology in one of the three portfolio required tracks, Character Animation, Experimental Animation or Graphic Design.
+The program is designed to provide: a solid foundation in techniques and theory in one of the listed tracks; a broad understanding of related disciplines including arts, humanities, and technology; and, an extended experience in working in multidisciplinary teams on realistic problems.
 The program is administered through the School of Visual Arts and Design.
-It is recognized that there are many combinations of courses which meet the needs of individual students.
-Three tracks – Character Animation, Experimental Animation and Graphic Design – lead to a Bachelor of Fine Arts degree.

-The Experimental Animation track encourages students to explore expression through innovative and hybrid analog and digital methodology: we approach animation from an artistic, individualized point of view.
-In the major, students engage in classic, current, and widely varied techniques and mediums making moving images which may be narrative or non-narrative.
-By graduation, each student has developed a unique creative vision which culminates in the completion of a B.F.A. thesis project and exhibition/screening.
-The School affirms that a theoretical and working understanding of the historical meanings and studio applications of the human image are critical in the education of Visual Art and Art History students.
-To develop such as understanding, Art courses often utilize images of clothed and unclothed human figures and, in certain studio classes, live nude models.
+The Experimental Animation track encourages students to explore expression through innovative and often hybrid, analog and digital practice(s).
+The track approaches animation from an artistic, individualized point of view.
+In the track, students engage in classic, current, and widely varied techniques and mediums making moving images, which may be narrative or non-narrative creative works.
+By graduation, each student has developed a unique creative vision which culminates in the completion of a B.F.A. capstone.

 - Note: One-on-one portfolio reviews are not possible due to the large number of received portfolios.